absozero/galact/docs/usage.md

 After that, if you run `galact run` you enter a prompt with the actual bot running.

 If you run `galact -h`, you get help info for the bot, such as commands and what they do.
+Also, when running `galact about`, you get general help imformation.